aristocrat44/pokeapp/src/readme.txt

 added Redux-Saga API call method for Homepage api

+** error handling are limited.
+One of the error to be encountered is ->'Uncaught (in promise) TypeError: Cannot read property 'name' of null' during pokemon details due to Habitat property of some pokemons being NULL.

 ** I don't think Region APIs return pokemon details.
 They return location details deeper into the nested apis.

 ** Since this is a simple small app, its doesn't acutally need Redux implementation as it can get tricky and makes the app heavier.